ivangeorgiev/pact-example/README.md

 # pact-example
 End-to-end contract testing example using PACT for Python provider and JavaScript consumer

 This example is based on the [pact-js e2e example](https://github.com/pact-foundation/pact-js/tree/master/examples/e2e).
 We extend the pact-js example, by adding Python provider.
-Provider is implemented using fastapi, but could be built using any Python REST framework.
+Python provider exposes similar functionality to the provider from JavaScript e2e example, but is implemented using Python fastapi.
+Provider could be built using any Python REST framework.

 ## Create Consumer Contract